mwierszycki/flexnet_systemd_service/README.md

 ```
 ##Creating and installing a systemd service unit

-Create a systemd service unit in any (e.g. home) directory:
+Create a systemd service unit file in any (e.g. home) directory:
 ```
 $ cat flexnet.service
 [Unit]